w99910/anchor/README.md

 - Connect to Ethereum via **MetaMask** (or other injected providers)
 - Interact with **Ethereum Storage** (likely EthStorage or similar decentralized storage)
 - Deploy / mint **NFTs** on Ethereum-compatible chains
-- Clean, responsive Flutter UI that works on iOS, Android, web, macOS, Windows, Linux
+- Clean, responsive Flutter UI that works currently on Android

 Built during an Ethereum hackathon to showcase practical Web3 + Flutter integration.